-Consistent with the authority provided by the Board, and after consulting with medical experts and state health officials, the Commissioner is extending the mask requirement through at least January 15, 2022.
-The Department will continue to work with medical experts and state health officials to evaluate the mask requirement beyond January 15.
+The mask requirement remains an important measure to keep students safe in school at this time.
+Consistent with the authority provided by the Board, and after consulting with medical experts and state health officials, the Commissioner is extending the mask requirement through February 28, 2022.
+The Department will continue to work with medical experts and state health officials to evaluate the mask requirement beyond February 28.